University of British Columbia: Residences

-The UBC Point Grey campus has a resident population of about 10,041 students who live in an unincorporated area, outside the City of Vancouver known as Electoral Area A within and partly administered by Metro Vancouver.
+As of the 2021 census, the UBC Point Grey campus has a resident population of 15,103, who live in an unincorporated area, outside the City of Vancouver known as Electoral Area A within and partly administered by Metro Vancouver.
 Neighbouring the University Endowment Lands, on-campus residential services are provided by the Province of BC and by UBC.
 Emergency Planning is administered by Metro Vancouver.
 Because UBC is not in a municipality, there is no mayor, council, or other democratic municipal representation for on-campus residents, although residents can vote for the director of Electoral Area A. British Columbia's Residential Tenancy Act does not protect UBC residents because university accommodations for students and employees are exempt.

-As of the 2017–2018 school year, there are three dormitory style residences on campus, primarily for first and second-year students: Totem Park, Place Vanier and Orchard Commons.
+As of the 2024–2025 school year, there are three dormitory style residences on campus, primarily reserved for first-year students: Totem Park, Place Vanier and Orchard Commons.

 Students also have suite-style residence options on the Point Grey campus.
 The Gage Towers consist of three 17-floor towers.